bourgeoisie-hacker/nimbus-run/helm/charts/README.md

 Deploy **NimbusRun Autoscaler** on Kubernetes using Helm.
 This chart provisions everything needed to run the autoscaler and connect it to your GitHub organization and cloud compute backend.

+## How Best to Deploy

+While you can deploy this chart as-is, the recommended approach is to deploy it as a sub-chart or alongside another chart that manages your networking components.
+This allows you to properly configure ingress, load balancers, and secrets.

+**Key considerations:**

+1. **Networking** – Ensure you configure an ingress and/or load balancer that only accepts requests from valid sources.
+This provides a secure entry point to your autoscaler service.
+2. **Secrets Management** – Sensitive values such as GitHub tokens, AWS credential keys, and GCP service accounts should **never** be stored directly in configuration files.
+Instead, use a secrets management tool such as [External Secrets](https://external-secrets.io/latest/) or [Helm Secrets](https://github.com/jkroepke/helm-secrets) to manage and mount these values securely.
+Once mounted, the autoscaler pod can reference them safely.

+This chart is intentionally **unopinionated**, giving you the flexibility to integrate it into your existing infrastructure and security practices.

 # 🚀 Setup Helm for NimbusRun

 ### 1. Add the Helm Repository